10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 GeneratePress, Astra and Kadence are consistently flagged as fastest or most lightweight across at least three separate data-driven comparisons.

-That’s why this article focuses heavily on those three, while also showing you where Neve, OceanWP, Blocksy, Hello, Sydney, Botiga and Shoptimizer fit in.
+That is why this article focuses heavily on those three, while also showing you where Neve, OceanWP, Blocksy, Hello, Sydney, Botiga, and Shoptimizer fit in.

 GeneratePress – the ultra-lightweight foundation